 - Fibre: High fibre foods such as wholegrain bread and cereals improve digestion and help you to feel full.

 - Sodium: This tells you how much salt the product contains.
-Eating too much salt is linked to high blood pressure and can lead to heart disease, strokes and kidney disease.
+Eating too much salt is linked to high blood pressure and can lead to heart disease, stroke and kidney disease.

 Packaged foods are rated at between ½ and 5 stars.
-The rating is calculated according to ingredients that increase the risk of obesity and contribute to other chronic diseases.
+The rating is calculated according to ingredients that increase the risk of obesity and are linked to other chronic diseases, such as diabetes or heart disease.
 The more stars, the healthier the product.